adityasingh-lab/adityasingh-lab.github.io/_posts/2024-12-24-apim-oauth-client-cred-simple.md

 ## OAuth in IBM API Connect v10

-OAuth in IBM API-Connect already been offerred since version 2 (earlier IBM API Management v2/v2/v4) which is refeered as Native OAuth Provider.
+OAuth in IBM API-Connect already been offered since version 2 (earlier IBM API Management v2/v2/v4) which is referred as Native OAuth Provider.
 It used to be developed as an API earlier which is now as resource (like TLS, User-Registries)
 Some considerations while implementing OAuth resource in IBM API Connect v10:

 - The gateway type is important.
 Both v5 compatible and Native API Gateway offers all grant type, the Native API Gateway offers much more features compare to v5 compatible.

-- The resource needs to be implemented manully (not something available to autmate as part of toolkit command line yet).
+- The resource needs to be implemented manually (not something available to automate as part of toolkit command line yet).
 - OAuth API Editor feature can be used to export / import to higher environment while publishing resources.

 ## Implementing Client Credentials Grant {DataPower API Gateway}